Laser Liposuction & Fat Grafting London

 Fat Grafting vs. Injectable Fillers

 Fat Grafting also offers much longer-lasting results than fillers.
-While fillers last for around six months to two years, Fat Grafting results are usually stay for much longer.
+While fillers last for around six months to two years, fat Grafting results usually last for much longer.

 How Does Laser Liposuction Work?